uros-bojanic/cyclic-redundancy-check/README.md

 True
 ```

-`crc_encode(sequence, generator)` - Encodes a binary number (`sequence`) using the provided generator polynomial (`generator`), and returns the resulting (encoded) message.
+`crc_encode(sequence, generator)` - Encodes a binary number using the provided generator polynomial, and returns the resulting (encoded) message.
 The original binary sequence is expanded (padding is added), and the appropriate suffix is added as a result of the cyclic redundancy check.
 If generator is not passed as an argument, CRC32 is used by default.
 ```
 >>> crc_encode(0b1101101, 0b10101)
 0b11011011011